wPlachno/wjpPersWiki/generalwikinotes.md

 # General Wiki Ideas

+Please note that most of this article consists of my own theories and has not been peer-reviewed or even more than mildly scrutinized.
+These thoughts are more of a brainstorming session regarding my needs for my own Content Management System.

 ## Types of Articles

 Many wikis are used for many different reasons.
 This wiki was started as a personal knowledge base, meant to keep track of knowledge that the user does not want to lose.
 These knowledge articles usually come in three different varieties: